 - Eat more foods that are high in fibre.
 They take longer to chew.

-- Put down your utensils between each bite.
+- Put down your utensils between an occasional (or each) bite.

-- Sip some water between each bite.
+- Sip some water between an occasional (or each) bite.
 Treat every bite of your meal as a meal in itself.

 - Have a conversation.
 If you’re eating with others, use meal time as an opportunity to talk as well as eat.